Getting together is just the beginning.

 We live inside a big time-telling device, and on the longest day of the year, every year, we get together.
 It has been this way for a very, very long time.
 Many cultures, many places, and many times.
-The vastness of the night sky is our witness.

 We believe that when we get together, it breaks down barriers, allowing us to work together to create lives and communities that are healthy and balanced.
 We believe in forgiveness, and that dancing is the medicine of the heart.
 Join us as we celebrate on the longest day of the year in Saskatchewan under living skies!